tnd1dks/10/README.md

-//I like kim10, Heptagram
+#I like kim10, Heptagram
-//I wanna be a developer with +10000Aura
+#I wanna be a developer with +10000Aura